hm-lang/core/proposals/intro.md

 or you can use the implicit method with the subscript operator (`_`), `VariableName: valueType_keyType`.
 You can read the operator `_` as "keyed by", e.g., `valueType_keyType` as "`valueType` keyed by `keyType`".
-For example, for a map from integers to strings, you can use: `MyMap: int_string`.
+For example, for a map from integers to strings, you can use: `MyMap: string_int`.

 For simple types, one can create the "unnamed" version of a map using the "capitalization" of the `_` operator, `~`.
 E.g., `String~Int` is the default